upstash/redis-py/README.md

 # Formatting returns
-The sdk relies on the Upstash REST proxy, which returns the `RESP2` responses of the given commands.
+The SDK relies on the Upstash REST proxy, which returns the `RESP2` responses of the given commands.
 By default, we apply formatting to some of them to provide a better developer experience.
 If you want the commands to output the raw return, set `format_return` to `False`.